Real Time Information Group

-The Real Time Information Group (also RTI) is an organisation in the United Kingdom supporting the development of bus passenger information systems; its 45 members include local authorities, bus operators, consultants and system suppliers together with representatives from the UK government.
+The Real Time Information Group (also RTIG) is an organisation in the United Kingdom supporting the development of bus passenger information systems; its 40+ members include local authorities, bus operators, consultants and system suppliers together with representatives from the UK government.

 The main output of the group is guidelines, standards, case studies and best practice documents.
 These documents are produced by RTIG on behalf of its members, usually with the assistance of specialist working groups.

 History

 In 2000, when real-time information (RTI) systems were beginning to be considered by UK local authorities to provide travellers with up-to-the-minute bus arrival and departure passenger information, it was realised that cross-boundary bus services made it imperative to coordinate projects around the UK.
 Technical and operational standards would therefore be required.
 A group of local authorities and bus operators began to meet regularly to discuss how to achieve this; and so RTIG was born.

 Substantial government funding for projects around the UK, in particular from 2002 to 2004, provided an enormous boost to the development of RTI systems.
 The expanding and maturing market caused RTIG to reflect on its role, and in 2003 it determined to recreate itself as a subscription group - with the important step that the systems industry was to be a full and equal partner in its work.
 Equally importantly, it has maintained excellent links with central UK Government, from whom the Group continues to receive project funding for work of national scope and importance.

 The National RTI Strategy, ratified in March 2007, establishes a framework for how industry stakeholders and government need to work together to deliver benefit to passengers.
 RTIG's role has, as a consequence, been expanded to cover all aspects of technology in public transport, from systems to support disabled travellers through to safety and security systems.

+In 2023 it became an independent not for profit organisation having to this point been a subsidiary of initially Greater Manchester Passenger Transport Executive and laterly Merseytravel.